equinor/everest/README.md

 # Everest™

+> :warning: **The Everest project development has moved into https://github.com/equinor/ert,
+> this repository is deprecated and is no longer maintained.
+All issues have been moved into
+> the ert repository, and new issues must be created there.**

 The primary goal of the Everest tool is to find *optimal* well planning and production strategies by utilizing an ensemble of reservoir models (e.g., an ensemble of geologically-consistent models).
 This will enable robust decisions about drilling schedule and well placement, in order to achieve results of significant practical value.